 Not words we would normally associate with hunting sabre-toothed tigers.
-But definitely, words we use when we talk about selling ourselves and getting others – particularly people in hiring power – to listen to, and engage with us.
-And ideally to offer us the position we’re after, the career we’ve trained for or the raise we’ve earned.
+But definitely, we use words when we talk about selling ourselves and getting others – particularly people in hiring power – to listen to and engage with us.
+And ideally, to offer us the position we’re after, the career we’ve trained for or the raise we’ve earned.

 how does storytelling impact interview success?

 Make sure that these all come together cohesively to convince an interviewer of the unique value you bring to the job.
-Your narrative connects the dots - the details of your working life - that tell a prospective employer you’re not just the right person for the job, you’re the only person for the job.
+Your narrative connects the dots.
+The details of your working life—tell a prospective employer you’re not just the right person for the job.
+You’re the only person that's a good fit for the job.

 You’re the hero of your own story.
 The ability to create a compelling narrative has that kind of power.

-How you recount your experiences will depend on your personality and personal style.
+How you recount your experiences and answer questions will depend on your personality and personal style.
 Don’t fake it – let your storytelling style reflect the best parts of your personality.

-Imagine the impact you’ll have during meetings, presentations, networking situations, and with your co-workers, not to mention the confidence you’ll develop.
+Imagine the impact you’ll have during meetings, presentations, networking situations, and with your co-workers.
+Not to mention the confidence you’ll develop.
 And who couldn’t use more confidence on the job?